Example-Based Framework for Perceptually Guided Audio Texture Generation: Proposed Framework

 \subsection{Synthesizing Gaver Sounds}

-To generate audio examples for querying the GAN latent space, we use two Gaver synthesis methods - (1) based on physical parameters of the interacting objects, and (2) based on object resonance as a series of band pass filters.
-The first method is useful in generating sharp impact sounds or dripping sounds, and the second for producing larger variety of impacts and scraping sounds.
-More formally, a synthetic impact sound can be described as $F(t) = \sum_n\phi_n {e}^{\delta_n t}cos\omega_nt$, where $F(t)$ describes the generated sound, $\phi_n$ is the amplitude of the $n^{th}$ partial, $\delta_n$ is a damping constant, and $\omega$ is the frequency of the partial, $\sum$ signifies a sum over the total number of partials.
+To generate audio examples for querying the GAN latent space, we use two Gaver synthesis methods - (1) based on physical parameters of the interacting objects and (2) based on object resonance as a series of bandpass filters.
+The first method is useful in generating sharp impact sounds or dripping sounds, and the second is for producing a larger variety of impacts and scraping sounds.
+More formally, a synthetic impact sound can be described as -

+where $F(t)$ describes the generated sound, $\phi_n$ is the amplitude of the $n^{th}$ partial, $\zeta_n$ is a damping constant, and $\omega$ is the frequency of the partial, $\sum$ signifies a sum over the total number of partials.
 From an ecological perspective, each component in the equation controls a physical aspect of the objects interacting to generate the impact sound.
-For instance, $\delta$ in the equation controls the material hardness, $\phi$ controls the force of impact, and $\omega$ and $n$ control the size of the object.
-With method 2, impact and scraping sounds are created by passing Gaussian noise $\mathcal{N}(0, I)$ through band-pass and fade filters.
-The amplitude of the impact sound governs the force of impact, while the frequency bands together with damping provided by linear or exponential fade filters govern the material of impact of the sound.
+For instance, $\zeta$ in the equation controls the material hardness, $\phi$ controls the force of impact, and $\omega$ and $n$ control the size of the object.

+Method 2 creates impact and scraping sounds by passing Gaussian noise $\mathcal{N}(0, I)$ through band-pass and fade filters.
+The amplitude of the impact sound governs the force of impact, while the frequency bands, together with damping provided by linear or exponential fade filters, govern the material of impact of the sound.